Skip to content

 Understanding Path Parsers

 StarryNight uses a grammar-based path parsing system to extract structured metadata from file paths.
-This allows it to work with a variety of file organization schemes.

 How Path Parsing Works

-The Default Parser
+The Default "Vincent" Parser

 Understanding the Grammar File